evanclue/ddr-picker/README.md

 ### setting up controls in MAME.

-- open a game using pegasus, or by running the shortcut manually.
+- open a game using pegasus, or by running your launcher manually.
 - press TAB. this will open a settings menu.
 - scroll to *Input (this machine)* and press enter.
 - systematically clear every control in the list by pressing delete, then the down arrow. delete, down, delete, down, delete, etc., until the list is entirely cleared.
 - *Up*, *Down*, *Left*, and *Right* corresponds to the dance pad.
-- *Button 2* is the left selector button, and *Button 3* is the right selector button.
+- *Button 2* is the left selector button, and *Button 3* is the right selector button. setting *Button 1* won't do anything, don't bother.
 - *Player Start* is the start button.
 - apply these settings for both P1 and P2.
 - press tab to close the menu.